Critical mistakes new advertisers make with Facebook Advertising

 - Website Clicks – When using this goal, you need to measure the cost per click.

-- Page Likes – If your goal on Facebook is to increase your fan base, then you need to measure how much it costs to obtain every like.
+- Page Likes – If your goal on Facebook is to increase your fan base (not recommended), then you need to measure how much it costs to obtain every like.

 - Conversions – is the CPC (cost per click) investment less than EPC (earnings per click)?
-(Facebook have many options to track conversions, but it gets down to ROI / ROAS)
+(Facebook have many options to track stats, but it gets down to ROI / ROAS and CLTV)